smittytone/FontWrangler/README.md

 ## Release Notes ##

-- 1.1.3 *Unreleased*
+- 1.2.0 *Unreleased*
-    - Added Ten bonus fonts.
+    - Added ten new fonts.
+    - Optionally highlight the app’s new fonts.
+Default: true.
 - 1.1.2 *21 February 2021*
-    - Added Ten bonus fonts.
+    - Added ten new fonts.
     - Replace **Help** button with a menu to support addition of future features.
     - Allow the user to submit bug reports and feedback.
     - Make **Settings** text elements more stylistically consistent.